Frequently Asked Questions

 Which trail can I take my dog on?

 Dogs must be kept on a leash at all times, and are only allowed on the paved roads around the headquarters campground and the ½ mile Live Oak Trail, from the entrance parking lot to the headquarters visitor center.

-Dogs are only those events held at the visitor center, only on paved areas, and are required to on leash at all times.
+Dogs are only allowed at events that are held at the visitor center, only on paved areas, and are required to be on leash at all times.

 In the summer it can reach over 100 F (38 C) in the park.
 Always bring plenty of water and always check current conditions on the "Planning Your Visit" webpage: http://henrycoe.net/development/index.php/planning-your-visit.
 Planning Your Visit!